gluster/glusterfs/doc/developer-guide/translator-development.md

 The `fops` table, defined in `xlator.h`, is one of the most important pieces.
 This table contains a pointer to each of the filesystem functions that your translator might implement -- `open`, `read`, `stat`, `chmod`, and so on.
-There are 82 such functions in all, but don't worry; any that you don't specify here will be see as null and filled with defaults from `defaults.c` when your translator is loaded.
+There are 55 dispatchable filesystem operations, plus three placeholder entries needed to preserve the operation indexes.
+Any operation that you don't specify here will be seen as null and filled with defaults from `defaults.c` when your translator is loaded.
 In this particular example, since `rot-13` is an exceptionally simple translator, we only fill in two entries for `readv` and `writev`.

-There are actually two other tables, also required to have predefined names, that are also used to find translator functions: `cbks` (which is empty in this snippet) and `dumpops` (which is missing entirely).
-The first of these specify entry points for when inodes are forgotten or file descriptors are released.
+There are two other tables commonly used by translators: `cbks` (which is empty in this snippet) and `dumpops` (which is missing entirely).
+The first of these specifies entry points for when inodes are forgotten or file descriptors are released.
 In other words, they're destructors for objects in which your translator might have an interest.
 Mostly you can ignore them, because the default behavior handles even the simpler cases of translator-specific inode/fd context